Natural Selection (2011 film)

-Natural Selection is a 2011 American comedy-drama film written and directed by Robbie Pickering.
+Natural Selection is a 2011 American road comedy-drama film written and directed by Robbie Pickering (in his feature directorial debut).
 It stars Rachael Harris, Matt O'Leary, John Diehl, and Jon Gries.
-The film was accepted by South by Southwest for the 2011 Narrative Feature Competition.
+It follows a devout Christian housewife who discovers that her dying husband has an illegitimate son and sets out on a quixotic journey to find him.

+The film had its world premiere at the South by Southwest Film Festival on March 13, 2011, where it won seven awards including the Grand Jury and Audience Awards for Best Narrative Feature.
+It was theatrically released in the United States on March 16, 2012, by The Cinema Guild.
+It received positive reviews from critics, who mostly praised Pickering's direction and screenplay, as well as Harris' performance.
+At the 27th Independent Spirit Awards, it earned two nominations: Best First Feature and Best Female Lead (for Harris).

 Synopsis

 Linda White, a barren Christian housewife, leads a sheltered existence in suburban Texas.
 Her world is turned upside-down when she discovers that her dying husband, Abe, has a 23-year-old son through a sperm bank named Raymond living in Florida.
 Somewhere on the edge of guilt and loneliness, Linda grants Abe's final wish and sets off on a quixotic journey to find Raymond and bring him back before her husband passes away.
 Along the way, Linda's wonderfully bizarre relationship with Raymond's roommate, an escaped con purporting to be Raymond, will teach her more about herself than she ever imagined possible and force her to come to terms with her troubled past.